Judit Prat

 Throughout my career, I have been part of the following groups:

-• Community Engagement Working Group of the A & A Department at UChicago (2020 - Present): This group is dedicated to support Black Astronomers and Physicists at the University of Chicago.
+• Community Engagement Working Group of the A & A Department at UChicago (2020 - 2023): This group is dedicated to support Black Astronomers and Physicists at the University of Chicago.

 • The Gender Equality Committee at Institut de Física d'Altes Energies (IFAE) (2018 - 2019): This committee is dedicated to assess and improve the gender balance at IFAE.